 - Freezer: you can freeze both the baked cookies and the unbaked cookie dough.
-As long as the cookies are stored in an airtight container or freezer bags, they will last for up to 2 months.
+As long as the cookies are stored in an airtight container or freezer bag, they will last for up to 2 months.

-- To Bake Cookies from Frozen: you can pull frozen dough balls from the freezer and bake directly in a preheated oven, adding an extra couple of minutes to the baking time.
+- To Bake Cookies from Frozen: you can pull frozen dough balls from the freezer and bake them directly in a preheated oven, adding an extra couple of minutes to the baking time.

 Orange Cranberry Cookies Recipe

 - 1 Tablespoon Orange Zest

 - 1 ½ cups All-Purpose Flour

 - 1 cup White Chocolate Chips

 - Grease a baking sheet with non-stick cooking spray or line with parchment paper and set aside.